nihpo/SynthHealthData/README.md

 # NIHPO's Synthetic Health Data Platform

+Lifesciences companies need access to unencumbered health data to accelerate their development, testing, and validation processes.
+Realistic, scientifically-valid yet synthetic health data can help shrink the regulatory approval timeline.

 NIHPO’s Synthetic Health Data Platform helps *all staff roles* at *life sciences companies* to *reduce the time* it takes to
 * design,
 * develop,